 ..Or Blue Food Coloring and turn it on!
 It mixes it all right in without having to get food color all over you;)!
 I leave the cake in the food processor until it looks like the dough in the far bottom right corner!

-Then I take the white middle peice out and switch out that insert for the 1″ round insert and do it again for the smaller balls.
+Then I take the white roller board middle piece out and switch it it to the 1″ round insert and do it again for the smaller balls.
 If you have to do this part by hand, just make the smaller balls half the size of the bigger ones.

-Next, dip the stick into the Chocolate Almond Bark or candy melts, (to melt the candy melts or almond bark, just put the candy into a microwave safe bowl and heat it in the microwave on 50% power -or defrost- for 1 minute and then in 30 second increments until melted) and into the cake pop ball.
+Next, dip the stick into the Chocolate Almond Bark or candy melts.
+To melt the candy melts or almond bark, just put the candy into a microwave safe bowl and heat it in the microwave on 50% power -or defrost- for 1 minute.
+Take it out and stir.
+Then back in the microwave for 30 second increments until melted.
+Then dip the stick in the melted candy and into the cake pop ball.
 I set them in a bowl of sugar to set 🙂 Then repeat with the smaller ball on the other side!

 Then put a dot of candy melts in the center (as your glue) and add the pink and blue candies to the top.
 I used the nonpareils to cover the excess candy melt “glue.”
 Just sprinkle the nonpareils over the top before that center dot sets.